Travel & conservation company, since 1991

 24. Certain aspects of the current lion bone trade suggest that the potential for the trade to impact wild lion populations may be high.

-25. Evidence also indicates “well established” links between South Africa’s legal lion bone trade and the Xaysavang Network, an international wildlife trafficking syndicate that is also involved in the illicit rhino horn trade in South Africa.
+25. Evidence also indicates “well-established” links between South Africa’s legal lion bone trade and the Xaysavang Network.
+This international wildlife trafficking syndicate is also involved in the illicit rhino horn trade in South Africa.

-26. Although current lion bone trade is predominantly from captive-bred lions, evidence suggests the incentive to poach wild lions for the bone trade may currently exist.
+26. Although the current lion bone trade is predominantly from captive-bred lions, evidence suggests the incentive to poach wild lions for the bone trade may exist.

 27. Based on the effect of the tiger bone trade on tiger populations, if current conditions continue unchanged, there is considerable potential for extensive poaching of wild lions to meet demand.